bangbangcon/west/content/_index.md

 ## Who's speaking?

-Good question -- [we're hoping you'll be one](/cfp/)!
+Good question -- [we're hoping you will be](/cfp/)!
 Our call for talk proposals is [now open](/cfp/), and we're very much looking forward to reading your talk proposals.
 You don't have to be an experienced speaker to talk at !!Con West -- in fact, many of our speakers have never been on a